anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_3.md

 ## Recoding variables - Discrete - Do it by yourself

 Work in groups of 2 to 4, please!
 Don’t do it by yourself!
 Try to figure out how to solve any problems discussing it with your group.
 Learn by doing (aka learn by making a lot of mistakes).
 It is ok to cheat and check how the other groups are doing their activity.
 Just ask them nicely and don’t bother them.
-Leo and Victor are here to help you.
+Leo and Flávio are here to help you.
 Ask questions!

 Remember you had planned to recode some Latinobarometer variables in lab 2 (and took notes)?
 It is time to do it.
 Recode at least 3 variables.

+VERY IMPORTANT: save in a do-file all the recodings you did.
+We will use them in the near future.